-Wedding Dress Necklines and Finding The Right One For You!
+Wedding Dress Necklines and Finding the Right One For You

-Monday, November 21st, 2016 Wedding IDEAS, INSPIRATION AND INSIDER TIPS
+September 2nd, 2021 Wedding IDEAS, INSPIRATION AND INSIDER TIPS

 The jewel neckline, also known as a T-shirt neckline, delivers an air of modest elegance.
 Since this neckline sits just below the throat, it looks beautiful on small-busted brides.
 If you’re in search of a wedding dress for broad shoulders or a large bust, this style may make you look boxy.

 A halter neckline makes quite the statement on taller brides.
-The halter design flatters your arms and shoulders, making this style ideal for brides who want to flaunt that sculpted upper body.
+The halter design flatters your upper arms and shoulders, making this style ideal for brides who want to flaunt that sculpted upper body.
 While some halter styles can make petite brides look taller, many may look like they’re swallowing you whole.

 The V-neck style looks gorgeous on brides who are in the B- to C-cup range.
 It enhances your curves and adds just the right amount of seduction without revealing too much.
 Brides with small or very large busts may want to avoid this style — it can look awkward on small busts and a bit too revealing on large busts.
 A V-neck style can look especially elegant on a lace or vintage wedding dress.

-An asymmetrical neckline make a great option for the bride who’s looking for something slightly unconventional.
+An asymmetrical neckline makes a great option for the bride who’s looking for something slightly unconventional.
 Enhancements such as ruffles or jewels may be added for an extra dramatic look, but this style looks just as chic on its own.